sinyuan1022/NetDefender/README.md

 bash ./snort_install.sh
 ```
-## Single server means combining the Ryu server and the Snort server into the same server
+## Single server combines the Ryu server and the Snort server into a single server
 # singel server
 ```bash
 sudo -s